yt-dlp/yt-dlp/README.md

 * `playlist_index` behaves differently when used with options like `--playlist-reverse` and `--playlist-items`.
 See [#302](https://github.com/yt-dlp/yt-dlp/issues/302) for details.
 You can use `--compat-options playlist-index` if you want to keep the earlier behavior
 * The output of `-F` is listed in a new format.
 Use `--compat-options list-formats` to revert this
 * Youtube live chat (if available) is considered as a subtitle.
 Use `--sub-langs all,-live_chat` to download all subtitles except live chat.
 You can also use `--compat-options no-live-chat` to prevent live chat from downloading
 * Youtube channel URLs are automatically redirected to `/video`.
-Either append a `/featured` to the URL or use `--compat-options no-youtube-channel-redirect` to download only the videos in the home page
+Append a `/featured` to the URL to download only the videos in the home page.
+If the channel does not have a videos tab, we try to download the equivalent `UU` playlist instead.
+Also, `/live` URLs raise an error if there are no live videos instead of silently downloading the entire channel.
+You may use `--compat-options no-youtube-channel-redirect` to revert all these redirections
 * Unavailable videos are also listed for youtube playlists.
 Use `--compat-options no-youtube-unavailable-videos` to remove this

 For ease of use, a few more compat options are available: